Tapered annual allowance

 Looking solely at pension contributions, this means that for calculating threshold income you would:

-- Calculate total earnings subject to income tax.
-(This should be gross earnings less any employee contributions to an occupational pension scheme that are deducted from pay.)
+- Calculate total income subject to income tax.
+(This should exclude any employee contributions to an occupational pension scheme that are deducted from pay.)

 - Deduct any gross personal contributions paid to a personal pension or retirement annuity (where tax relief claimed by relief at source).